akhilvishaka/Donor-prediction/README.md

 # Donor-prediction

+This project uses KNN Algorithm which helps to predict whether a person donated blood in specific period of time(March 2007) based on the features like Recency, Frequency, Monetary and Time.
-Blood donor prediction based on data taken from University of California using KNeighborsClassifier.
+The data set is obtained from University of California.
+The tools used are Anaconda, Spyder, Python.